JasonSilvestri/JSopX.SharedResources/README.md

 ## **Step 4: Be Sure to Build and Run**

-Building and Running the `JSopX.BridgeToFar` Project in Visual Studio is also another simple task.
+Building and Running the `JSopX.BridgeTooFar` Project in Visual Studio is also another simple task.

 ### **Step: 4.1: Build and Run**:

-1. Build the solution in [Visual Studio](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/tree/master/JSopX.BridgeTooFar/DocsOpenX/https://github.com/JasonSilvestri/JSopX.BridgeTooFar/tree/master/JSopX.BridgeTooFar/DocsOpenX/OpenProjects/jsopx.BridgeToFar/p1/v1/Technologies/#visual-studio).
+1. Build the solution in [Visual Studio](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/tree/master/JSopX.BridgeTooFar/DocsOpenX/OpenProjects/jsopx.BridgeTooFar/p1/v1/Technologies/#visual-studio).
 2. Run the project:
    - Use the **IIS Express** profile for local development.